superjohan/nightdrive/README.md

-# ff-ios
+# Night Drive by Jumalauta

-Finlandsfärjan '18, the jML18v invitation for iPhone
+A demo for iPhone.
+Optimized for iPhone X.